tiny-pilot/style-guides/README.md

 * `mkdir -p`

+### Named flags vs. positional arguments

+There is no universal rule that’s always applicable, but we try to follow these guidelines:

+* Positional arguments:
+  * For mandatory values
+  * For “input”-like values, for example the data or files that the script should act on
+* Named flags (e.g. `--flag value`):
+  * For optional values
+  * For “settings”-like or configurational values, which determine *how* the script should do something
+  * For helping to disambiguate multiple input values, which are otherwise hard to tell apart as positional arguments

 ### Parsing command-line flags

 In the same way that we prefer to use long flag names, we also prefer to implement long flag names.